-Everything you need to know about the fifth Annual Meeting of the European CME Forum is here.
+Everything you need to know about the 7th Annual Meeting of the European CME Forum is here.

 Programme Director, European CME Forum

 Here is the programme as it is looking so far.
 Of course it is still in development and things may change, and we will be carrying out another survey in September to discover precisely what people would like to hear about (make sure you are signed up for notifications, click on the link above on the right), but we can announce the core of the programme structure here.

 As usual we will host a number of "Day 0" activities during the afternoon before proceedings get fully underway.
 These are all invitation-only sessions where specialist groups meet to discuss the CME experiences and challenges they face, ahead of #7ECF itself.